quickcase/node-toolkit/README.md

 * `rolesExtractor`: Optional.
 Function extracting roles from user claims
 * `scopesExtractor`: Optional.
 Function extracting scopes from access token claims
 * `userInfoRetriever`: Required.
 Function retrieving the user claims from the OIDC provider
+* `userInfoScope`: Optional.
+String controlling whether the retrieval of user info should be attempted.
+Defaults to `profile`.

 ##### Example